Getting Started

 Now that the server-side logic is ready, let's implement the client-side of our simple application.

-Let's first add a line of code to display some text on the page to make sure we can act on this fancy black screen:
+First, let's change a line of code to modify the text on the page to make sure we can act on this fancy black screen:

 js